GermainZ/AppliedDataAnalysisProject/README.md

   for instance, someone who mostly refactors code will probably have more removed lines per commit), date and so on.
-- We also make use of the [GitHub API](https://developer.github.com/v3/) to retrieve a project's issues/pull requests and comments.
+- We also make use of the [GitHub API](https://developer.github.com/v3/) to enrich our main dataset, by retrieving each project's issues/pull requests and comments.

 To be able to relate the projects to their community on other websites, we also use the following datasets: